moodle-an-hochschulen/moodle-theme_boost_union/README.md

 After installing the theme, it does not do anything to Moodle yet.

 To configure the theme and its behaviour, please visit:
-Site administration -> Appearance -> Themes -> Boost Union.
+Site administration -> Appearance -> Boost Union.

 There, you find multiple setting pages: